yogurt-foundation/yogurt-css-documentation/src/responsive.md

 ### Modern Breakpoints

-Some breakpoints for new modern ultra-widescreen size are not enabled by default.
-It will come in handy when designing a user interface specifically for ultra-wide screens.
+Some breakpoints for new modern ultra-largescreen and ultra-widescreen sizes are not enabled by default.
+It will come in handy when designing a user interface specifically for uncommon bigger screens.

 ```css
 /* 3k */